vladbph/cymatix-doc/README.md

 ```json
 {"t_intent":"NAVIGATE", "t_destination":"Seattle", "t_transport":"car"}
 ```
-# 5. Introduction to Layers
+# Introduction to Layers
 `zCymatix` platform is using the concept of ***layers***.
 Each layer could be responsible for deduction of specific things.
 For example, in case of ordering pizza you may want to deduce ***pizza toppings*** and ***pizza kinds*** in separation of the training set that will be using them.
 Why?
-Because there may be too many pizza kinds and toppings, meaning that final training data set will grow dramatically if we use each pizza kind and topping exlicetly.
-So it is advisable to have a layer that would be replacing specific pizza kind and topping with something like ***PIZZA_KIND*** and ***PIZZA_TOPPING*** labels.
+Because there maybe too many pizza kinds and toppings, meaning that final training data set will grow dramatically if we use each pizza kind and topping explicitly.
+So, it is advisable to have a layer that would be replacing specific pizza kind and topping with something like ***PIZZA_KIND*** and ***PIZZA_TOPPING*** labels.
 Layer after that, would use these lookup labels instead of actual values.
 The final deduction will resolve the actual values.
 The following example starts with more complex configuration file with two layer.
 Once you have more than one layer you have to name them:
 ```json
 [
     {